California governor vetoes bills to let noncitizens serve on boards, block immigration arrests in courthouses

 “Governance belongs to a nation’s citizens.
 Even Jerry Brown understands citizenship has to mean something.”

-Trump has voiced his frustrated with California’s immigration policies, calling them “unconstitutional” and “illegal.”
+Trump has voiced his frustration with California’s immigration policies, calling them “unconstitutional” and “illegal.”
 Several California cities have voted to opt out of the state’s sanctuary law.

 Had Brown, a Democrat, signed SB-174, California would have been the first state in the country to allow legal residents and undocumented immigrants to serve on local and state boards that advise on policy areas such as employment and labor, the Register reported.